rcarrata/acm-lab-deploy/README.md

 ### 3. Apply the Sealed Secrets Key

 For avoid that the Sealed Secrets generates an internal PKI, you need to provide the sealed-tls.crt/key  pairs.
-Obviously for security purposes these are not in this repo :)
+Obviously for security purposes the private key is not in this repo :)

 ```
 export PRIVATEKEY_SEALED="assets/sealed-tls.key"